 Update the diagram to visualize the model.
-You can do this from the Simulink® menu bar by selecting Simulation > Update Diagram.
+In the Modeling tab, click Update Model.
 Mechanics Explorer opens with a static visualization of the robotic arm model in its initial configuration.

 The default view convention in Mechanics Explorer differs from that in the CAD application used to create the original assembly model.
 Mechanics Explorer uses a Z-axis-up view convention while the CAD application uses a Y-axis-up view convention.